vinodkhare/antlr-matlab-grammar/README.md

 ## Visual Studio Code Tasks

 This repository comes with Visual Studio Code tasks (located in the `.vscode` folder).
 These tasks will help you test and develop the grammar.
-To run the tasks, select Terminal -> Run Build Tasks from the application menu.
+To run the tasks, select *Terminal -> Run Build Task...* from the application menu.

 ## Antlr Notes